CodeAtRoost/codewander-plotlyScatterPlot/README.md

 In the series section, you can enter the following for each of the series which means you can control each series independent of other series.

-name of the series
+* Name of the series
-color
+* Color
-series type
+* Series type
-marker size
+* Marker size
-highlight first point
+* Highlight first point

-** Series Type: ** There are three options in the series type: lines, lines+markers and markers.
+**Series Type:** There are three options in the series type: lines, lines+markers and markers.
 The markers is the usual scatter plot where as lines and lines+markers lets us draw the line to the plot connecting the data points in the order they appear in the series.
 The following picture shows the lines+markers and markers series in one single visualization.

-** Highlight first point: ** This will be useful when we use the either line or lines+markers series type to identify where the series starts and helps in following the change in data points.
+**Highlight first point:** This will be useful when we use the either line or lines+markers series type to identify where the series starts and helps in following the change in data points.
 When this option is checked, the first data point will have a black border around it as shown in the picture below.

 ## X Axis and Y Axis
 Both X-Axis and Y-Axis has the same set of parameters and are quite self-explanatory.
 This option lets you choose configure how the grid-lines, zero line, axis base line or the labels need to be plotted.